 Lisa Schulte | February 3, 2018

-From mobile apps to online chat, new channels for reaching and engaging customers are continuously emerging.
-This report explores current customer channel preferences and makes some predictions about which channels utilities can expect customers to use more in the future.
+From mobile apps to online chat, utilities are finding new ways to connect with and serve their customers.
+This e-book explores which communication channels customers prefer today and makes some predictions about which channels you can expect customers to use more in the future.